What Drives Innovation? People, Culture, Empathy, And Data

 Reese Witherspoon (yes, you read that right), sat down with Adobe’s Lewnes to talk about the changing world we live in, where there is more transparency into the people and brands that you let into your world.

 In acting, she said, the old-world approach gave very little insight into what people really thought about movies.
 Modes of measurement included box-office sales and critic reviews.
-However, actors and producers, she said, never got insight into engagement or heard whether people really enjoyed their movies.
+However, actors and producers never got insight into engagement or heard whether people really enjoyed their movies, she said.

 “Being able to interact with fans,” she said, “[has] expanded the idea of storytelling.”